Shang-Ping Xie: Early life and education

 He was a visiting scientist to Princeton University from 1991 to 1993, and a research associate for the University of Washington from 1993 to 1994.

 Career

-Xie had been employed at the University of Hawaiʻi as a professor of meteorology until he joined the Scripps Institution of Oceanography of the University of California, San Diego in 2012 as the inaugural Roger Revelle Chair, (Note: In full: Roger Revelle Chair in Environmental Science) a title named for pioneering researcher Roger Revelle, established with an endowment from the Revelle family.
+Xie was employed at the University of Hawaiʻi as a professor of meteorology until he joined the Scripps Institution of Oceanography at the University of California, San Diego, in 2012 as the inaugural Roger Revelle Chair, (Note: In full: Roger Revelle Chair in Environmental Science) a title named for researcher Roger Revelle, established with an endowment from the Revelle family.
 While at Hawaiʻi, he was faculty in the International Pacific Research Center of the School of Ocean and Earth Science and Technology.

 In April 2016, as a Scripps professor, Xie returned to the University of Washington as an endowed lecturer—he gave a lecture on El Niño in the Graduate Students' Distinguished Visiting Lecture series.

 Research

 In 2013, a study co-authored by Xie and published in Nature suggested that the slowdown in global warming was tied to cooling in parts of the Pacific Ocean.
 Further research into the slowdown was published in 2015, in the journal Nature Climate Change.
 Xie has also published research on modeling the role of human activity to global warming; a 2015 co-authored paper in Nature Geoscience modeled the evolution of global temperature, creating a new method of tracking anthropogenic global warming.
 The modelling was reported on again in 2016, when Xie and others modelled human activities' impact on warming.
 Other papers on climate change have included collaboration with authors affiliated with Duke University and University of Wisconsin–Madison.
 In 2019, Xie published research with scientists from the Lawrence Berkeley National Laboratory, where they modelled Hadley cells to predict changes in the monsoon season of parts of Asia.
 In a 2022 article published by the World Economic Forum and The Conversation and co-authored by Xie, the authors claim that tropical cyclones have been increasing in intensity over time.